 Enrollment and Student Services' official means of communicating with students is via SharkLink and NSU email.
-Both are accessible through SharkLink.
 Students are encouraged to use NSU's SharkLink to

-- access to email
+- access their email

 - access their financial aid information

 - request official transcripts

 - view their student accounts

 - make payments

 - access their grades

 - register for classes

+- apply for student employment

+- sign the Student Enrollment Agreement (SEA) -

 The SharkLink system is available 24 hours a day, 7 days a week.
+Students may also call the University - Call Center for questions or visit one of the One-Stop Shops on campus.